rcz0315/ESP32_NTPServer/README.md

 # NTPServer
 An Arduino-targetted NTP Server class that supports both basic NTP requests, and a limited subset of control requests.
 I built this library to also serve up timezone information via NTP management requests.

 Please note that the hardware used in this document is: NodeMCU-32S, ATGM336H-5N.

+As of August 18, 2024, the 3.x development board package still has library compatibility issues and needs to wait for the library to be upgraded to be compatible with esp32 3.x .

 ## Quick Start